sharetribe/flex-docs/src/docs/references/page-schema/index.md

   _section.title.content_ to be a string with 1 or more characters, or an empty string, or _null_.

-## Full page schema
+## Full page asset schema

-You can download the full page schema here:
+You can download the full page asset schema here:

 - [page-schema.json](./page-schema.json)

-The representation below shows the page schema without _\_editor_ attributes, which are only used in Flex Console internally.
+The representation below shows the page asset schema without _\_editor_ attributes, which are only used in Flex Console internally.

 ```json